christiano84/SQL-Tutorial/README.md

 # SQL-Tutorial
 I am completing a tutorial about SQL by FreeCodeCamp.

-I am using MySQL on Windows with PopSQL as the interface.
+MySQL on Windows with PopSQL as an interface.

-Commands used (and understood):
+Commands:

 DELETE